Ajay7616/ThalapathyVJ_Programming_Language/README.md

 ### Added Advantage

 By changing the tokenizing words in the lexer and adjusting the extension in the interpreter file, you can create your own programming language.

-### Future Updates

-Future updates will include support for additional data types such as lists, tuples, dictionaries, and sets, along with conditional statements and object-oriented programming (OOP) concepts.